-24. PENSION COMMITMENTS
+25. PENSION COMMITMENTS

-The Academy Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Croydon Council.
+The Academy Trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Croydon Council, Essex Council, East Sussex Council and the London Borough of Brent.
 Both are multi-employer defined benefit schemes.